wbhenson11/the-repository/README.md

 >Thank you for being here.

 >### FAQs
 >**Where is the contact form to submit questions?** There is none yet!
 One may be implemented in the future, but we currently are not making any plans on that front.
-However, we some questions that may be asked can be answered below. <br>
+However, we've some questions that may be asked can be answered below. <br>
 >**Why are there runes in your logo?** It looks cool. <br>
 >**Why is your logo an eye?** It looks cool.
 Also, see the 'About' page for the story. <br>
 >**What do the titles in your logo mean?** They represent the main areas of knowledge that interest us, although 'Unbelievable' is not quite the right word and 'Unknowable' isn't even a pipe dream. <br>